 A charming coastal pub with a modern and tasteful uplift.
-The varied menu will appeal to all ages - making it perfect for mid walk nibbles, a traditional family Sunday lunch or a cosy evening meal with friends.
+The menu will appeal to all ages - making it perfect for mid walk nibbles, a traditional family Sunday lunch or a cosy evening meal with friends.

 Named as one of The Sunday Times best places to live in the East of England, Blakeney is a picture perfect Norfolk coastal village and a great base from which to explore the surrounding beaches.

 Quaint flint cottages line narrow streets leading down to the small quay – a lovely spot for a bit of Gilly crabbing with the kids.
 Walk up a pretty little side street, past the Flint Gallery and the Handcrafted Company (both worth a looksie) and you’ll find the Adnam’s owned pub/hotel – The White Horse.

 A traditional coastal pub with a tasteful uplift – it’s a great place for lunch and a pint or a cosy evening meal after watching the sunset over the quay.